keira-kastelic/20Percent/README.md

 Water Quality:
 This is where I code the different if statements and conditions of each of the characteristics to print likns and helpo the user.
 I take in the data and determine is it is below, above, or average and print links to help the condition.

+User:
+In order to run the code, you must download the files into a text reader.
+From there the user only has to click on the HTML file that opens up a search browser.
+The user must select boxes and press the submit button to get results from the water quality calculator.